Shiny-Delibird/RestaurantProject/phase1/restaurantProject/README.txt

 ================REORDERING============
 Requests for more ingredients are auto-generated and stored in the requests.txt file as ingredients are used.

-Each line is structured in the format ingredient x 20 where ingredient is whatever ingredient is needed. (if a different quantity is desired it must be changed manually in your email)
+Each line is structured in the format ingredient x quantity.
+WARNING: the default quantity ordered is 20 and it is up to the user to change it if the default is insufficient.

-It is the user's responsibility to empty the file after the ingredients have been requested, or else the old requests will still be there the next time the file is visited, resulting in more requests tha necessary
+When a new shipment of ingredients is processed, the requests.txt file is wiped and any ingredients still under the minimum threshold are then added back to requests.txt